What Does a Deduction Specialist Do?

 Some large companies manufacture a wide range of products and ship them to an international customer base.
 To keep track of these global accounts, these companies usually hire a deduction specialist or several specialists.
 Improved delivery service, fewer chargebacks, and higher profits are among the objectives.

-Employee and employer retirement contributions deducted from payroll checks are commonly tracked a deduction specialist employed the government.
+Employee and employer retirement contributions deducted from payroll checks are commonly tracked by a deduction specialist employed by the government.
 Until the employee reaches retirement age, these deductions are usually deposited into a public retirement system.
 The specialist maintains accurate payroll deduction records and responds to any errors or questions from employees.

 He or she may conduct annual audits to catch any calculation errors.
-Year-end reports on payroll deductions are required law in some areas.
+Year-end reports on payroll deductions are required by law in some areas.
 In some government agencies, the specialist is also in charge of tax deductions, disability insurance, and wage garnishments.

 Explaining the retirement program to employees could be a part of the job.
-Employees may be required to designate beneficiaries and understand how their retirement funds are invested the deduction specialist.
+Employees may be required to designate beneficiaries and understand how their retirement funds are invested by the deduction specialist.
 When employees retire or file disability claims, he or she may be in charge of the paperwork and processing.

-The requirements for becoming a deduction specialist differ company and region.
+The requirements for becoming a deduction specialist differ by company and region.
 Completion of secondary school and college accounting and business practices courses may be acceptable in some cases.
 Other companies require a business degree as well as account receivables experience.
 Minimum requirements for a deduction specialist job are typically computer experience and knowledge of computer programs used in accounting departments.

 These employees are known for their problem-solving abilities.
 Communication skills, both oral and written, are also highly desired.
 They must also be organized in order to keep accurate records of discrepancies and financial account adjustments.
 Experience in customer service could also help someone land a job in this field.